An Introduction to Group Assessments

 As difficult as personal assessment can be, it’s much easier to measure an individual’s strengths and opportunities for improvement than it is to quantify and manage such characteristics at an organizational level.
-Last month [link to beginning of April blog articles] we provided a sample of various personal assessment tools that Brighter Strategies uses.
-Earlier this year [link to beginning of Q1 series] we looked at the components of organization development and culture.
+Last month we provided a sample of various personal assessment tools that Brighter Strategies uses.
+Earlier this year we looked at the components of organization development and culture.
 For the next several blog posts, we’ll put these ideas together by exploring how assessments can be used to measure and improve team and organizational performance.

 Trusted group assessments

 Brighter Strategies uses two leading organizational assessments with many clients at both a team and organizational level: the Organizational Culture Inventory (OCI) and the Organizational Effectiveness Inventory (OEI).
 Both are the flagship products of organizational development firm Human Synergistics International.

 The OCI is the most widely-used and thoroughly-researched tool for measuring organizational culture in the world.
 The OCI can identify a potential need for cultural transformation, create and improve organizational development programs, enhance managers’ understanding of culture and sustainability, and manage diversity and corporate responsibility.

 The OEI complements the OCI by measuring the change factors that affect culture and the subsequent outcomes at the individual, group, and organizational levels.
 It links culture in terms of what people experience as members of the organization; the impact these perceptions have on their believed expectations; and how culture leads to important outcomes such as engagement, teamwork, and adaptability.

 When used together, the OCI and OEI assess the most important internal factors and conditions likely to impact organizational performance and sustainability.

 The OCI and OEI at work